Greece to Sicily by Motorcycle

 A Greece to Sicily by motorcycle trip is not complete without a Mediterranean swim.
 Mondello is Palermo’s glamorous seaside resort, about a half an hour out of town.
 Taking the route we did – a narrow road hugging the shore on the way there – we saw different facets of Palermo and the beach suburbs.

 Palermo’s topography is dramatic.
 The bay of Palermo is defined to the northwest by a 600 meter granite peak – Mt.
 Pellegrino.
-According to the Venturists, a terrific hike takes you up Mt.
-Pellegrino along granite paths to not only some splendid views, but also the sanctuary of St. Rosalia, a patron saint of Palermo.
-We’ll look forward to this hike on out next visit.
+Here, you can hike along granite paths to take in the views and visit the sanctuary of St. Rosalia, a patron saint of Palermo.

 After passing by the glamorous historic Liberty style hotel – the Villa Igiea, at the southern edge of Mt.
 Pellegrino, we were soon in the run-down but still charming seaside areas around Vergine Maria.